Burakovsky scores in OT to give Kraken 4-3 win over Devils - NewsBreak

 Damon Severson scored midway through the second period to pull New Jersey within 2-1.

 Jones made 27 saves and won for the eighth time in his past nine starts.
-Blackwood made 36 saves, keeping the Devils in the game by withstanding an early onslaught of shots by the Kraken.
+Blackwood made 36 saves for New Jersey, keeping the Devils in the game by withstanding an early onslaught of shots by the Kraken.

 Donato scored nearly identical goals, snapping an eight-game stretch when he failed to find the back of the net.
 Donato scored in five of six games in December and then went cold with just four points during the eight-game goal drought.